 - BPM: Business Process Management maps out your current processes with flowcharts and other process modeling tools.
 Then it redesigns, executes, monitors, and refines your processes over time

 Remember, these are just the most popular methodologies.
-Later in this guide, we’ll share more methodologies to give you a better idea of your options and why they might work for you.
+Below, we share other process improvement methodologies in detail to give you a better idea of your options and why they might work for you.

 Let’s break down some of the most useful process improvement methodologies to improve your team’s output and say bye-bye to bottlenecks. ⏱️